ftppro/StellarMessenger/README.md

 # Stellar Messenger
 Send **164 text characters** in one Stellar transaction, for just **.051 XLM** (about **1 cent**).
 This website uses the **Stellar Smart SDK** (described below), which can be used to create **Shopping Carts**, **Tweets**, and **Discussion Forums** on the Stellar blockchain.

 Previously, the **Memo** field was the only way to include text with your payment.
 The Memo field only allows 32 characters per transaction, so it would take 6 transactions to send 164 characters.
-It takes 6 seconds to send each transaction to the Stellar blockchain, so it would take 42 seconds to do what this website does in just 1 second.
+It takes 6 seconds to send each transaction to the Stellar blockchain, so it would take **42 seconds** to do what this website does in just **1 second**.
 This website uses **micro-payments** to send the text (this is described below).

 ### Use on Test Network or Main Network
 The checkbox on the upper-left corner of the page lets you use the **Test Network**, which is free to use.
 However, the **Test Network** can be ten times slower than the **Main Network**, because it often requires multiple **retries** to send a transaction.
 When using the **Main Network**.
 I have not encountered ***any*** retries.